Do you photograph people? Get a towel because the Canon RF 85mm F1.2 L Lens review is going to leave you drooling.

 From an audibility perspective, the RF 85 sometimes makes a light clicking/clunking sound during AF and a SHHHH can be heard amid longer focus distance changes.
 This lens is not as quiet during autofocusing as the Canon RF 24-105mm F4 L IS USM Lens, but it is not loud.
 Expect in-camera audio recording to pick up these sounds.
 The EOS R focuses this lens relatively smoothly (a benefit for video recording).

 The RF 85 F1.2 L has a focus-by-wire or electrical manual focus (vs. a direct gear-driven system) implementation of Ring USM.
 The manual focus ring electronically controls the focus of the lens.
 FTM (Full Time Manual) focusing is supported in AF mode with the camera in One Shot drive mode, but the shutter release must be half-pressed for the focus ring to become active.
 Note that FTM does not work if electronic manual focusing is disabled in the camera's menu.
 The lens's switch must be in the "MF" position and the camera meter must be on/awake for manual focusing to be available.

-With electronics driving AF, the rate of focus change caused by the focus ring can be electronically controlled and it can be variable, based on the ring's rotation speed.
+Electronically driven MF enables the rate of focus change to be variable based on the ring's rotation speed.
 I never acclimated to that feature and with the R-series cameras, a linear (non-variable) adjustment speed can be configured.
 That's my preference and in this mode, the RF 85 F1.2 L's focus is adjusted very slowly with 360° of ring rotation taking it from minimum focus distance to infinity, allowing for very precise focusing capabilities aside from the stepping into focus behavior.

 The focus ring is not huge but adequate for a prime lens of this size.
 The ring turns smoothly, with a light rotational resistance provided by the ring.